adrianmay/rhaboo/README.md

 Rhaboo
 ======

-*This is fairly solid now, but the array functions have yet to be tested exhaustively*
+*This is very solid now.
+Go ahead and use it.*

 *Website at http://adrianmay.github.io/rhaboo*